 How long does it take for oysters to kick in?

-If you’ve read much about the fact that oyster is an aphrodisiac, then there’s one more thing you might be wondering about.
+If you’ve read much about the fact that an oyster is an aphrodisiac food, you might have stumbled upon a crazy story about feeding oysters aphrodisiacs.
 In 2007, in a bid to up oysters’ libido-boosting power, one mad, Australian oyster farmer to slip crushed Viagra into his oyster beds.
 The resulting bivalves were rejected by Australian health officials.
 But there was some Asian interest in the drugged-up mollusks.

 So are pumped-up oysters a thing?